RobAstur/Pands-Project/README.md

 The scatter charts provide very interesting information that can be see in below key points.

-* Petals Legnth and Petal Width
+* Petals Length and Petal Width
-    * According to **reference 6** and **reference 7** there is corralation between petal length and width, petals are getting bigger substantially when both dimensions increase. **reference 12** suggest that petal length  is the key feuture to identify the flowers.
+    * According to **reference 6** **reference 14** and **reference 7** there is correlation between petal length and width, petals are getting bigger substantially when both dimensions increase. **reference 12** suggest that petal length  is the key feture to identify the flowers.
     * In the charts we can see that setosa flowers Petal length and petal width are the smaller and the virginica are the largest.
 Versicolor has average values.
     * We can see that setosa flowers can be easily separated and identified by petals. **Reference 10** **reference 12** **reference 15**
     * **reference 14** suggest that petal width can be used alone to separate setosa flowers from rest of the subjects.
-    * Although there are some points overlaping **reference 3** suggests that all the flowers can be identified by the petal sizes.
+    * Although there are some points overlapping **reference 3** suggests that all the flowers can be identified by the petal sizes.

 * Sepal Length and Sepal Width
-    * Setosa flowers have the higuest sepal width and it is combined with a low sepal length.
-Versicolor flowers has average values and Virginica are the oposite of setosa with low sepal with and high sepal length.
+    * Setosa flowers have the highest sepal width and it is combined with a low sepal length.
+Versicolor flowers has average values and Virginica are the opposite of setosa with low sepal with and high sepal length.
     * Setosa flowers can also be separated from the rest of the flowers in the dataset using Sepal measurements. **reference 11** **reference 15**
     * Although virginica is larger than Versicolor, they have many points overlapping **Reference 10**.
 Thus, it would be difficult to identify flowers using  Sepal Length and width alone. **Reference 13**. **Reference 16** argue that it is not possible to separate flowers using only sepal length.
     * According to **Reference 16** there is weak correlation bewteen sepal lenght and sepal width

 ###  Other type of charts

+This section is created using images form references.
+They are great for visualization and it provide clear views and analysis of teh dataset.

-One of the most populat chats to analyse the iris dataset is the pair charts. it is a combination of the charts that I created individually.
-It includes different colors which is great in terms of visualization.
+One of the most popular charts to analyse the iris dataset is the pair charts.
+It is a combination of the charts that I created individually (histograms, scatter plots).
+It includes different colores which is great in terms of visualization.

 ![PAIR_CHART](https://miro.medium.com/v2/resize:fit:720/format:webp/1*EC0wwBEYyc6nHbKfkdvn9g.png) **Reference 9**

 The box chart is offers good visualization of the distribution.
 This chart confirms the points previosly highlighted.
 Sepal length can be used to separate setosa flowers from the rest of the subjects.
 However, there are overlaping between versicolor and virginica. in terms of the sepal Width the plot confirm the same data.
-There are some differences but are ot veyr pronounce **Reference 14**
+There are some differences but are not very pronounce **Reference 14**

 ![SEPAL_L_BOX](https://miro.medium.com/v2/resize:fit:640/format:webp/1*bGDLQW129SZqhiE_wy8h4w.png) **Reference 14**